 - 4 corn taco shells, broken into pieces

 - Add onion and saute for 5 minutes.

 - Add garlic and saute for another minute.

-- Add turkey and cumin, saute for 5 minutes.
+- Add turkey, cumin, salt and pepper; saute for 5 minutes.

 - Add broth and tomatoes, bring to a boil.